10 Simple Tips You Can Implement Today to Enhance Your Multifamily Marketing

-Renters are looking and residents are talking about you online.
-Online reviews can be a scary thing for property managers; an open-source of commentary about your property.
-However, observation is a great source for marketing insight.
+Renters are looking, and residents are talking about you online.
+Online reviews can be a scary thing for property managers; an open source of commentary about your property.
+However, observation is a great source of marketing insight.
 Encourage Yelp reviews regularly, rather than waiting for an angry resident to speak up.

 Residents will notice the presence of property managers on Facebook pages or resident portals as a sign that they actually care about the issues.
 Trust us, no response is worse than leaving a negative comment unanswered.
 But of course, they’re not all bad; if someone comments on having a blast at the last community event, reply to those too!

-Surprising to some, social media can actually act as a lead generator.
+Surprisingly to some, social media for apartments can actually act as a lead generator.
 As mentioned above, renters are typically looking for an apartment with an active community, great customer service, and positive reviews.
-Social media can turn someone from the consideration to decision stage by simply providing answers to their questions.
+Social media for apartments can turn someone from the consideration to the decision stage by simply providing answers to their questions.

 Promote your blog content on social media and drive users to your website.
-From here, an inbound marketing function can start to take place driving leads into the sales funnel.
-Social media is a perfect avenue to first get in front of potential residents.
+From here, an inbound marketing function can start to take place, driving leads into the sales funnel.
+Social media is a perfect avenue to get in front of potential residents.
 Don’t miss the opportunity!